There are lots of ways you can donate towards the vital work of Durham Wildlife Trust

 We started a new orchard area at Rainton Meadows Nature Reserve in late 2018 and this is open as an opportunity for families and friends to plant a commemorative tree for their loved one.
 Choose from a Cherry, Plum or Crab Apple tree which will be a fitting memorial or celebration for your loved one.
 New trees will be planted during the winter and are a minimum donation of £300.
 Please note that we are unable to have plaques on trees that are planted, but we can provide a map so that family and friends can visit their loved ones tree.
 If you would like to find out more please contact Anne at Durham Wildlife Trust on 0191 518 3112 or by email email@example.com

 Plant a small copse of trees at Milkwellburn Wood

-We have some opportunity to plant some small groups of trees in Milkwellburn Wood.
+We have opportunities to plant some small groups of trees in Milkwellburn Wood.
 They would be available for families and friends of loved ones to visit and we can provide a map of their location.
 If you would like to find out more please contact Anne at Durham Wildlife Trust on 0191 518 3112 or by email firstname.lastname@example.org

 Become a member From just £3 a month

 Give a gift membership From just £3 a month